michaelgao8/classification-metrics/README.md

 where the parameters can be found at the top of the `Metrics Template.ipynb`

+## Steps to convert to PDF

+1. Follow the steps to run scripts and then enter into the `output.ipynb` and add tags to code cells that you don't want to appear in the final PDF.
+The name of `output.ipynb` will beome the title for the PDF.

+2. Run the following command to convert the `output.ipynb` file into PDF:
+`jupyter nbconvert output.ipynb --TagRemovePreprocessor.remove_cell_tags='{"tag_name_1","tag_name_2"}'  --TagRemovePreprocessor.enabled=True --to pdf`

 ## How to develop

 1. Clone this repository and change to the development branch